SvenWollinger/sbox-mcpack/README.md

 Simply either download & add it to your project or fork it into your project folder.

+Note that while materials and models should automaticly compile, sound files might need to be manually compiled by right clicking and forcing them.

 **NOT OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG**

 **The license only applies to the content i made, which does not include any png files owned by Mojang.**